-Following your proposal for the provision of technical support to the Department for Environment, Food and Rural Affairs, we are pleased confirm our intention to award this contract to you.
+Following your tender/ proposal for the supply of Restriction of Hazardous Substances in Electrical Equipment to Defra, we are pleased confirm our intention to award this contract to you.

-The attached contract details ("Order Form"), contract conditions and the [Annex/Annexes] set out the terms of the contract between the Department for Environment, Food and Rural Affairs for the provision of the deliverables set out in the Order Form
+The attached contract details ("Order Form"), contract conditions and the Annexes set out the terms of the contract between Defra for the provision of the deliverables set out in the Order Form.

 We thank you for your co-operation to date and look forward to forging a successful working relationship resulting in a smooth and successful delivery of the deliverables.
-Please confirm your acceptance of the Conditions by Docusigning the Order Form within 7 days from the date of this letter, which will create a binding contract between us.
+Please confirm your acceptance of the Conditions by signing and returning the Order Form via Atamis e-tendering portal within 7 days from the date of this letter, which will create a binding contract between us.
 No other form of acknowledgement will be accepted.
 Please remember to include the reference number above in any future communications relating to this contract.